 Meet Seattle's most beloved citizen: The Fremont Troll!
 This massive public sculpture is located under the George Washington Memorial Bridge, and is a play on the classic Scandinavian Billy Goats Gruff fairy tale.

-You can text for a reservation at Knee High Stocking Company if you want, but when you arrive, ring the doorbell, don't be freaked out that there isn't a sign, it's all a part of the speakeasy theme.
+You can text for a reservation at Knee High Stocking Company if you want, but when you arrive, you have to ring the doorbell (don't be freaked out that there isn't a sign, it's all a part of the speakeasy theme.)
 They offer awesome craft cocktails, and use pretty much any and all booze, so there's sure to be something for everyone.

 Still Liquor is a converted 1920's garage, and is a little quieter and more laid-back then Knee High Stocking Company, with a selection of awesome beers and wines to go with their cocktail menu.